dlopuch/sketchpack/README.md

 # sketchpack
-Webpack+React+Redux+Babel frontend boilerplate for javascript sketching.
+Webpack+Babel+React+Redux+SASS+Bootstrap frontend boilerplate for javascript sketching.
 Includes:

 - npm workflow for dependencies
 - **Webpack** for building your CommonJS or RequireJS files